YuvalShaul/kubernetes/labs/k8s-VirtualBox/D-pods-and-containers/14-resource-management/README.md

   - Try to apply this file and create the pod:
   **kubectl apply -f big-mem-pod.yaml**
   - Use **kubectl get pods** and **kubectl describe pods** to see what happened.

+## Limiting resources

+- Look at the **pod-to-limit-cpu.yaml**
+There a 200m cpu limit there, but it it commented out.
+- Run this pod by applying it:
+**kubectl apply -f pod-to-limit-cpu.yaml**
+- Exec into the pod and run a load in it:
+  - **kubectl exec -it pod-to-limit-cpu -- sh**
+  - Inside the shell:
+  **for i in 1 2 3 4; do while : ; do : ; done & done**
+  - Monitor from another window:
+**kubectl top pods**
+  - You should see that the cpu usage is rising to almost 1000m (one complete cpu)
+- Delete the pod, uncomment the limit lines, and re-create the pod.
+Now the cpu usage should not exceed 200m (as configured).